Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/using-project-griffon.md

 ### 1. Create a session

-a.
-Log in to Project Griffon.
+1. Log in to Project Griffon.

-b.
-Click **Create Session** in the top right.
+2. Click **Create Session** in the top right.

-c.
-Click **Start**.
+3. Click **Start**.

-d.
-In **Session Name**, enter a name to identify the session.
+4. In **Session Name**, enter a name to identify the session.
     This definition is used to launch your app from a URL and initiate the Project Griffon session.
 An example value might look like: `grifflab://default`.
 e.
 In the **Base URL** field, type your app's base deep link definition.
-f.
-Click **Next**.
+5. Click **Next**.

 ### 2. Connect your device

-a.
-Ensure that you see a screen that shows you a link, a QR code, and a PIN.
+1. Ensure that you see a screen that shows you a link, a QR code, and a PIN.
-b.
-Complete one of the following tasks:
+2. Complete one of the following tasks:
    * Use your iOS Camera app to scan the QR code and to open your app.
    * Copy the link and open in your app or the Xcode simulator.

    ![](../../.gitbook/assets/image-3.png)

-c.
-When your app launches, you should see the Project Griffon PIN entry screen overlaid.
+3. When your app launches, you should see the Project Griffon PIN entry screen overlaid.
-d.
-Type in the PIN from the previous step and press **Connect**.
+4. Type in the PIN from the previous step and press **Connect**.

    ![](../../.gitbook/assets/image-6.png)

-e.
-Verify that your app is connected to Project Griffon when the red Experience Cloud icon is displayed on your app.
+5. Verify that your app is connected to Project Griffon when the red Experience Cloud icon is displayed on your app.

    ![](../../.gitbook/assets/image-8.png)